ballerina-platform/module-ballerinax-persist.sql/README.md

 [![GitHub Last Commit](https://img.shields.io/github/last-commit/ballerina-platform/module-ballerinax-persist.sql.svg)](https://github.com/ballerina-platform/module-ballerinax-persist.sql/commits/main)
 [![GitHub Issues](https://img.shields.io/github/issues/ballerina-platform/ballerina-standard-library/module/persist.sql.svg?label=Open%20Issues)](https://github.com/ballerina-platform/ballerina-standard-library/labels/module%2Fpersist.sql)

-This library provides Ballerina `persist` tooling for SQL, which provides functionality to store and query data conveniently through a data model instead of using relational databases.
+This library provides relation database support for the `bal persist` feature, which provides functionality to store and query data conveniently through a data model instead of using relational databases.

 The `persist` command will make it easy to enable Ballerina Persistence Layer in a bal project.
 With this support, users need not worry about the persistence layer in a project.
 Users can define an entity data model, validate the model and generate `persist` clients for SQL, which provide convenient APIs to store and query data in a data store.